dstndstn/astrometry.net/doc/readme.rst

 will make it give up after 30 seconds.

-(Note, however, that the "backend" configuration file (backend.cfg) puts a limit on the CPU time that is spent on an image; solve-field can reduce this but not increase it.)
+(Note, however, that the "backend" configuration file (astrometry.cfg) puts a limit on the CPU time that is spent on an image; solve-field can reduce this but not increase it.)